Carry ladders and other pieces of equipment horizontally to avoid contact with overhead power lines.

 - Never touch or go near a person or equipment that is in contact with an overhead power line.

 Overhead line awareness is also key to electrical safety on farms where large equipment is in use.
 Brad reminds Walton EMC customer-owners working on farms to:

 - Keep yourself and equipment at least 10 feet away from power lines in all directions, at all times.
 Use a spotter when raising or moving tall equipment and loads.

 - Always lower equipment extensions, portable augers or elevators to their lowest possible level, under 14 feet, before moving or transporting them.

 - Never attempt to raise or move a power line to clear a path.
 If power lines near your property have sagged over time, call Walton EMC to repair them.

 Fall home maintenance projects and farming’s harvest season will be here soon.
-If your work takes you outdoors, remember Brad Adcock’s words of advice — look up — to prevent contact with an overhead electrical line.
+If your work takes you outdoors, remember Brad Adcock’s two words of advice — look up — to prevent contact with an overhead electrical line.
 Let’s stay safe out there!